TFSA

 Paul Hutchinson

 Tax-free savings accounts (TFSAs) were introduced in 2015 to encourage South Africans to save more.
-Some ten years later, we now have a sufficiently long track record to analyse whether investors and advisors are maximising the material benefits that they offer; the growth and income received on a TFSA are tax-free, which means that you are not liable for any capital gains tax (CGT) or income tax on the dividends and interest received on your investment.
+Ten years later, we now have a sufficiently long track record to analyse whether investors and advisors are maximising the material benefits that they offer; the growth and income received on a TFSA are tax-free, which means that you are not liable for any capital gains tax (CGT) or income tax on the dividends and interest received on your investment.

 Maximise your annual TFSA contribution, early in the tax year